Contrasting Prudential Bancorp (PBIP) & Its Peers

-Prudential Bancorp (NASDAQ: PBIP) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it contrast to its rivals?
-We will compare Prudential Bancorp to related businesses based on the strength of its dividends, risk, analyst recommendations, institutional ownership, earnings, valuation and profitability.
+Prudential Bancorp (NASDAQ: PBIP) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it weigh in compared to its peers?
+We will compare Prudential Bancorp to related companies based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, dividends and institutional ownership.

+Prudential Bancorp has a beta of 0.06, indicating that its share price is 94% less volatile than the S&P 500.
+Comparatively, Prudential Bancorp’s peers have a beta of 0.78, indicating that their average share price is 22% less volatile than the S&P 500.

-This is a breakdown of recent ratings for Prudential Bancorp and its rivals, as provided by MarketBeat.com.
+This is a breakdown of current ratings and target prices for Prudential Bancorp and its peers, as provided by MarketBeat.com.

 |Sell Ratings